RMRRailfanner/Group-Participation-Guidelines/README.md

 - **Sharing photos or videos that don't belong to you unless you have permission from the original owner**
 - **Spam reporting posts that are not in violation of our groups' participation guidelines**
 - **Using group chats or private messages to try and sneak inappropriate content or links to other members**
-- **Creating invities to specifically allow trollers access to our group**
+- **Sending invities to trollers and allowing them to gain unauthorized access to our group and cause trouble**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------
 **NOTE: By joining our community, you agree to respect these guidelines.
 Violations of these set guidelines may result in temporary or permanent bans against you.
 Let's work together to create a safe and welcoming space for everyone.**